Close Search

 For bowhunters, you can apply for the available type 9 archery-only hunts or draw a type 1 or 2 license and purchase the $72 archery license and, in most cases, hunt the archery season.
 If unsuccessful, you can return during the rifle season.
 Not all type 1 rifle units give you the archery option, so check the regulations before applying.
 Wyoming is a state that allows hunters to use a crossbow during the archery season.
 If you’re not a bowhunter but want to experience the elk rut and extend your season, you should try hunting with a crossbow.

-The units surrounding Yellowstone National Park in Northwest Wyoming regularly produce some of the state’s biggest bulls.
-These units are 51, 53, 54, 55, 56, 58, 59, 61, 62, and 63/64.
+The units surrounding Yellowstone National Park in northwest Wyoming consistently produce the state’s biggest bulls.
+These units are 5, 54, 55, 56, 58, 59, 60, 62, and 63/64.
 The later rifle hunts in some of these areas can be much better with early snowfall to push some of the bigger bulls these areas are known for out of the backcountry.
-Late snowfalls over the past few seasons have delayed winter migrations, and as a result, fewer of the top end migratory bulls have been taken.
-This in turn has led to more of the better resident bulls being hunted harder and harvested.
-While this is not good news for trophy potential among resident elk, with a normal winter migration in 2022, hunters should have plenty of big migrating bulls showing up on their hunts in these areas.
+Lack of October snowfall in 2024 made these late hunts difficult with a very slow migration.
+Even with the unseasonably nice weather, hunters were still able to harvest some great bulls as they worked their way towards the wintering grounds.
+If the migration gets going and you can time it right, this can be an unbelievable hunt where you see dozens of mature bulls daily.
+There will always be some great bulls in these units due to Yellowstone Park and the difficulty of accessing and hunting these areas.
 Keep in mind that most of these units have wolves, grizzly bears, and wilderness areas.
-Due to grizzly bears, a lot of hunters don’t want to hunt these units.
-These units also have a lot of wilderness that can limit self-guided non-resident hunts.
-If you have a friend who is a Wyoming resident with horses, you should probably be taking a hard look at these areas.
+These units also have a lot of wilderness that can limit self-guided, nonresident hunts.
+If you are planning on going unguided or have a friend who is a Wyoming resident and has horses, you should probably be taking a hard look at these areas.
+These units will provide a true backcountry hunting adventure.

-For hunters willing to work at navigating public access around private land or who are willing to hunt private land by hiring an outfitter, there are some good hunts that are typically drawn with less than max points.
-Units like 7, 16, 19, 23, 34, 111, 118, and 122 have some great bulls, but they also have a lot of private land to work around.
-Units 113 and 123 are expected to be open to bull hunting in 2022.
+Units 16, 22, 30, 31, 32, 100, 111, and 124 are extremely popular due to all of the public land and lack of wilderness areas.
+These units are managed for high bull-to-cow ratios which, in turn, produce better bulls.
+They also allocate low license numbers in these units, increasing the age size of bulls.
+As usual, due to the public access and number of good bulls, these licenses went to max or near max point holders in 2024.
+For hunters willing to work at navigating public access around private land or who are willing to hunt private land by hiring an outfitter, there are some good hunts that are typically drawn with a few less than max points.
+Units like 7, 19, 23, 34, 108, 118, and 120 have some great bulls, but they also have a significant amount of private land to work around.

-Some of the units within the Bighorn Mountains, 35, 38, 39, 40, 41, and 45, have a great mix of opportunity, access, no wolves or grizzles, and quality for a self-guided hunter who is not sitting on max points.
-Hunters are going to have to work hard in these units to be successful as there are a lot of licenses issued.
-During rifle season in the Bighorns, you can expect to see a lot of hunters unless you are in the wilderness areas.
+Some of the units within the Bighorn Mountains, 35, 38, 39, 40, 41, and 45, have a great mix of opportunity, access, very few wolves or grizzlies, and quality for a self-guided hunter who is not sitting on max points.
+Hunters will need to choose between archery and rifle in these units as most do not allow both like other units throughout the state do.
+The quality of bulls has remained consistent in the Bighorns over the past several years, so hunters can expect to have a chance at a mature bull if they hunt hard and hopefully have a little luck on their side.
+During rifle season in the Bighorns, you can expect to see a lot of hunters.
+Hunting pressure is usually a little lighter in the more remote wilderness areas.
 Units 35, 41, and 45 all have some wilderness areas.
-Bighorn units continue to be over objective for elk.
+All the Bighorn Mountain units are at or above objective, so animals are available if you are willing to get after it.

 Self Guided DIY Wyoming Elk Hunts